Lost Lake Campground

 • Enjoy hiking or cycling.

 • Watch for the large population of bald eagles that winter at Millerton Lake.
+Join a bald eagle canoe tour in winter.

 • Visitors are on the lookout for wildlife such as deer, bobcats, coyotes, mountain lions, foxes, and golden eagles.